antonio-viesti/mareografie/README.md

 ![Raspberry Pi SPI configuration](resources/hardware/spi_configuration_02.png)

-Alternatively, you can enable SPI peripheral running in the command line the utility *raspi-config*:
+Alternatively, you can enable SPI peripheral by running the utility *raspi-config* in the command line:
 ```
 sudo raspi-config
 ```